camunda/camunda-docs/howtos/moving-content.md

 ---
 ```

-The `canonicalUrl` is must match the path of a document exactly.
+The `canonicalUrl` must match the path of a document exactly.
 Follow these rules to ensure that a `canonicalUrl` matches an existing document:

 - Specify the entire relative URL, including the documentation instance root (e.g. `/docs` vs `/optimize`).
 Example: use `/docs/apis-tools/operate-api/overview`, instead of `/apis-tools/operate-api/overview`.
 - **Do** lead with a slash.